 Trampoline/Mini-Tramp: If you have a trampoline or mini-tramp, you can jump, jog, and play your way to better health.
 Depending on your activity, if you accumulate an hour of play throughout the day, you can burn 250-325 calories.

 Your Stairs: There’s nothing more budget-friendly than your stairs!
-You might feel funny doing it, but a pandemic is no time to feel self-conscious over your self-care routine.
+You might feel funny doing it, but during a pandemic is no time to feel self-conscious over your self-care routine.

 A Chair: That’s right, a chair.
-You’d be shocked to know how many great at-home workouts, pilates sessions, and calorie-burning classes you can find on YouTube that requires little more than a floor mat and a chair.
+You’d be shocked to know how many great at-home workouts, pilates sessions, and calorie-burning classes you can find on YouTube that require little more than a floor mat and a chair.

 Pandemic Pounds: Maintaining Perspective

 This too, as they say, shall pass.
-And the hope is, that when it does, humanity will emerge stronger and more determined than ever.
-A good way to ensure that we don’t lose hope or perspective is to maintain the “little things” that we can control: moving our bodies, eating thoughtfully, and taking time to breathe.
+And the hope is that when it does, humanity will emerge stronger and more determined than ever.
+A good way to ensure that we don’t lose hope or perspective is to maintain the “little things” we can control: moving our bodies, eating thoughtfully, and taking time to breathe.

 Whether you gained a few pandemic pounds won’t matter next year.
 But committing to healthy habits now immediately affects your physical and mental state.
 It also sets a precedent for rising to difficult occasions with resolve and fierce self-care.